 If you’re visiting Wales or have moved here recently, you may be struggling to get to grips with the county boundaries.
-This map shows the vice-counties used for bird-recording in Wales, or you can click on the graphic (left) to see more detailed boundary maps for each vice-county.
+The image shows the vice-counties used for bird recording in Wales and you can click on this map to see more detailed boundary maps for each vice-county.

 Since 1996, there have been 22 unitary authorities, areas of local government that are responsible for delivering services, including biodiversity and the environment.
 Between 1974 and 1996, there were eight ‘counties’ and numerous districts, most of which have now been consigned to history.